Trinity Church on the Green: Twentieth-century changes

-Trinity parish built a parish house three blocks from the church at the corner of Whitney Ave and Wall Street.
+Trinity parish built a parish house three blocks from the church at the corner of Whitney Avenue and Wall Street.
 The cornerstone was laid in 1923 and in August 1925 the formal opening ceremonies took place.
-It was designed by the Meriden, Connecticut architect Charles Scranton Palmer and built at a cost of $360,000; "it incorporated a lavish mixture of Tudor and Ivy League Gothic that allowed it to blend comfortably with its Yale neighbors.
+It was designed by architect Charles Scranton Palmer, of Meriden, Connecticut, and built at a cost of $360,000; "it incorporated a lavish mixture of Tudor and Ivy League Gothic that allowed it to blend comfortably with its Yale neighbors.
 It contained three four-room apartments, a gymnasium, kitchen, dining room, offices and a jewel of an auditorium with seating for 416.
 In addition, there were (and are) many smaller rooms for classes, organizations, etc." In 1980, it was sold to Yale University and it now houses Yale's Whitney's Humanities Center.

-In 1930, the pyramid or "candle snuffer" roof on the tower installed the previous century, was removed.
+In 1930, the pyramid or "candle snuffer" roof on the tower installed the previous century was removed.
 In 1961-1962 to provide fire exits and to improve the flow of communion takers, a two-story wing on both sides of the chancel was constructed using Eli Whitney's trap rock recovered from an old house on Wall Street belonging originally to the Daggett family that was being torn down to make room for a parking lot.
 In addition, an "undercroft" was dug out of the basement, and a choir room, kitchen, and 8 small class rooms around a central gathering space was created, allowing Sunday School and other events to be held at the church instead of the somewhat remote parish house.

 When the choir moved to the new chancel in 1885, it became difficult to accompany the choir from the Hook organ's console in the gallery.
 The situation remained problematic, even though the Hook's mechanical-action console was turned around to face the chancel.
 In 1907 the Hook organ was replaced by a new organ built by the Hall Organ Company of West Haven, which had both gallery and chancel sections, played from a console in the chancel.
 Hall's nascent electro-pneumatic action proved troublesome, however, and that organ was replaced in 1935 by the present instrument built by the Aeolian-Skinner Organ Company under the direction of G. Donald Harrison.
 In the June 1935 issue of the American Organist, the new organ was reviewed: organ expert Emerson Richards gave it an enthusiastic review: